husonlab/splitstree6/doc/user-manual.md

 #### Trees Filter

 The *Trees Filter* algorithm takes a Trees block as input and produces a Trees block as output.
-It allows the user to interactively filter trees.
+It filter trees.

 #### Trees Filter More

 The *Trees Filter More* algorithm takes a Trees block as input and produces a Trees block as output.
-It provides several options for filtering trees.
+It filter trees.
 The algorithm has the following options:

 `RequireAllTaxa =  <Boolean>` - keep only trees that have the full set of taxa